lukateg/strength-age/README.md

 -- fix test review scroll problem
--- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- implement subscription page and whole system for unsubscribe
+-- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- implement subscription page and whole system for unsubscribe -- change create new class for subscription plan

 PATTERN TASKS: